gbi-de/redirecthandler-client/README.md

-# redirecthandler-client
+# redirecthandler-client-java-tomcat
-Client implementations for the Redirect Handler
+Client implementation for the Redirect Handler for any Servlet Container such as Apache Tomcat.